September: Rusch Pool, CA

 Group A: Check in 12:30 PM, Clinic 12:45 PM-3:45 PM

 The clinicians will lead two sessions per camp for each group based on time standards.

 Freestyle and backstroke have a lot of similarities in technique.
 Working on both strokes together can deepen a swimmer's understanding of the skills necessary to race fast!
 There will be two sessions for each age group: Saturday will focus on freestyle technique.
 Sunday will cover backstroke.

 As you know, freestyle is the stroke swam more than any other in races and practices.
 Creating and cultivating good habits will not only make your swimmer faster but will also reduce the risk for injuries in the long term.
-Elite Clinicians will be in the water leading participants through a progression of freestyle drills.
+Coach Atiba Wade will lead participants through a progression of freestyle drills.
 These will allow them to deepen their understanding of each part of the stroke and help create good habits for fast and efficient freestyle technique.

 - BODYLINE: Your swimmer's freestyle will never be fast without a strong bodyline.
 Your swimmer will reinforce good posture and engage their core to have a strong foundation for a faster freestyle.

 - ROTATION: Participants will learn to utilize their rotation to form more connection and power out of every pull and kick.

 - KICK: Your swimmer will become a stronger and faster kicker through learning about both the technique and timing of each kick.